tin2tin/Pallaidium/README.md

 * The first time any model is executed many GB will have to be downloaded, so go grab lots of coffee.

-* If it says xformers are missing, then try to restart Blender.
+* If it says:"ModuleNotFoundError: Refer to https://github.com/facebookresearch/xformers for more information on how to install xformers", then try to restart Blender.

 Install Dependencies, set Movie Model Card and set Sound Notification in the add-on preferences: